Prepared for the Worst: A Learning-Based Adversarial Attack for Resilience Analysis of the ICP Algorithm: Experiments

 \subsubsection{Normal Translation Baseline}

-Another baseline we compare to moves points in the scan by $\lambda$ in the direction of their normal vectors projected onto the $x-y$ plane.
-We hypothesize that this will be more effective than the uniform translation baseline in attacking point-to-plane \ac{ICP} that aims to minimize the normal distance from each point in the scan to the tangent plane of the corresponding point in the map.
-Moreover, \cite{laconte2023certifying} shows that shifting measured points along the normal vectors of their associated map points is an effective attack on point-to-plane \ac{ICP}.
+This baseline moves points in the scan by $\lambda$ in the direction of their normal vectors projected onto the $x-y$ plane.
+Shifting measured points along the normal vectors of their associated map points is shown to be an effective attack on point-to-plane \ac{ICP} in \cite{laconte2023certifying}.
+Directions of the normal vectors are unified such that normals of the same geometric feature point in the same general direction.

-As the normal vectors are bidirectional, we need to unify their directions.
-When the $x$-component of the normal vector is zero, the vector is flipped such that its $y$-component is positive.
-When the $x$-component is non-zero, the vector is flipped such that its $x$-component is positive.